Jackdenton21/Covid19DataAnalysisScript/README.md

 Includes an optional switch to compare data between specific provinces or time intervals.

-The raw data I used is included in the repository.
+The data set used is included in the repository.